kanishkashetty/Malaria-Detection/README.md

 1. Imported the required libraries.
 2. Created a Sequential model with Conv2D, MaxPooling2D, Flatten, and Dense layers.
 3. Compiled and trained this model similarly to the VGG19 model using the ImageDataGenerator.
+Finally, Flask web application to perform image classification using a pre-trained VGG19 model.